joshlopez97/FireEscape/docs/final.md

 To evaluate the path the agent learns over a training session, we used the error rate metric.
 We define error rate of the path the agent chooses to be the number of moves that differ from the optimal path we designed for the map.
 If an agent dies before reaching the goal block, the error rate would reflect that by calculating the difference between the optimal number of steps and steps achieved.
 Figure 16, Figure 17, and Figure 18 below shows the graph of the agent’s error rate versus number of episodes for three different map.

-To evaluate the path the agent learns over a training session, we used the error rate metric.
-We define error rate of the path the agent chooses to be the number of moves that differ from the optimal path we designed for the map.
-If an agent dies before reaching the goal block, the error rate would reflect that by calculating the difference between the optimal number of steps and steps achieved.
-Figure 16, Figure 17, and Figure 18 below shows the graph of the agent’s error rate versus number of episodes for each map.

 <ins>Figure 16: Map 1 Error-Rate Graph</ins>
 <img style="height: 500px;" src="https://raw.githubusercontent.com/joshlopez97/FireEscape/master/final_report_images/plots/DeepQLearning_map1_stats.png">